aristanetworks/cordspr/README.md

 Add a configuration setting to automatically set `--update-message` when updating changes.
 The default is `true`, which makes the git commit message and title the source of truth.

+#### addSprBannerComment

+Add a configuration setting to enable/disable adding `[spr]` and `Created by spr X.Y.Z` comments to generated commits.
+Other comment fragments are preserved, such as `Initial commit`, though the initial letters are uppercase, so they read slightly better without the banner text.

+Change the default from `true` to `false`.

+#### addSkipCiComment

+Add a configuration setting to enable/disable adding `[skip ci]` to the initial generated commit for a PR.

+Change the default from `true` to `false`.

 ## Documentation

 Comprehensive documentation is available here: https://getcord.github.io/spr/